Dabrytskaya/dabrytskaya.github.io/README.md

-# Welcome to Personal Site of Katia Dabrytskaya
+# Welcome to Personal Site by Katia Dabrytskaya

-Thanks for your attention. 🤗
+Thanks for your attention and contribution. 🤗

 ## Goal